umccr/genocrate/docs/cli.md

   -p, --parallel INTEGER          Number of processes to run in parallel --skip-integrity-validation     Skip integrity validation and only validate
                                   RO-Crate metadata
-  --data-folder TEXT              The folder where the data files are located.
-                                  Defaults to 'data'
   --help                          Show this message and exit.
 ```